Kedar-31313/Polling-App-Using-Django-/README.md

 Pycham Polling Project

-Open this files in cmd and type this commands:
+Open all this files in cmd and type this commands:

 python manage.py makemigrations
 python manage.py migrate